 What you need to know

-- Your current Go Pass will remain active ONLY if you complete this Pilot Go Pass Reactivation Form, until Dec.
+- Graduate students and postdoctoral scholars: Your current Go Pass will remain active ONLY if you complete this Pilot Go Pass Reactivation Form, until Dec.
 31, 2021, as long as you remain active at Stanford and continue to meet all eligibility requirements.

 - If you use your Go Pass between now and March 31, you will see the following message when tagging on: “Travel OK / Pass Used / OK to Mar 31.”
 Please note that if you complete the Pilot Go Pass Reactivation Form, your Go Pass will automatically renew beyond the date shown and will be valid through Dec.
 31.